QMIND-Team/anomaly-detection/README.md

 to setup. these costs and delays are good for neither the insuring party or the customer.

 ### Our Solution
-a model which requires input of an address and minimal supplemental information and can output an estimation of the rebuild cost of the house. our solution will:
+A model which requires input of an address and minimal supplemental information and can output an estimation of the rebuild cost of the house. our solution will: